jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 - Overview
 - Data Sources
-- Building the Weather Dataset
+- Building the Marathon Dataset
 - Contructing the Database
 - Collecting Appropriate Weather Data
 - Data Manipulation and Finalizing the Dataset